-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Camden County College, approximately 14% of students took out student loans averaging $4,571 a year.
 That adds up to $18,284 over four years for those students.

-How Much Money Do Camden County College Graduates Make?students who graduate from Camden County College with a bachelor's degree go on to jobs where they make an average salary of $32,800 in their early years.
-Unfortunately, this is 18% less that the average college graduate's salary of $39,802 per year.
-However, graduates in your major field may make more.
+How Much Money Do Camden County College Graduates Make?students who graduate with a bachelor's degree from Camden County College make about $32,800 a year during their first few years of employment after graduation.
+This is about 18% less that the average pay for college graduates overall.
+However, graduates with your major may make more.

 Location of Camden County College

 Contact details for Camden County College are given below.